westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 };
 ```

-As indicated in the comments to this data structure definition, the unit that
+As indicated in the comments on this data structure definition, the unit that
 is used to indicate (1) the zone start position, (2) the zone's size and (3) the
-write pointer position is 512B sector size.
+write pointer position is "512B sector size".
 This holds true regardless of the
 actual logical block size of the device.
 Even for a device with a 4KB logical
 sector, the above zone descriptor fields use a 512-byte sector size unit.

 The *capacity* field was added to *struct blk_zone* in kernel version 5.9.
-With
-this change, the data structure is as follows.
+In kernel versions 5.9 and later (which contain the *capacity* field), the data structure is as follows.

 ```
 /**